 40 C.F.R. § 63.6100 requires that each new or reconstructed lean premix gas-fired stationary combustion turbine must comply with the emission limitations and operating limitations in Table 1 and Table 2 of Subpart YYYY.
 Table 1 provides that each new or reconstructed lean premix gas-fired stationary combustion turbine must comply with an emission limitation of 91 ppbvd formaldehyde or less at 15% O2, except during turbine startup.
 The period for turbine startup is subject to the limitations specified at 40 C.F.R. § 63.6175.
-Table 2 requires each stationary combustion turbine that is required to comply with the formaldehyde emissions limitation and is not using an oxidation catalyst to maintain any operating limitations approved by the Administrator.
+Table 2 provides that each stationary combustion turbine that is required to comply with the formaldehyde emissions limitation and is not using an oxidation catalyst must maintain any operating limitations approved by the Administrator.

-40 C.F.R. § 63.6120(e) states that if the owner or operator's stationary combustion turbine is not equipped with an oxidation catalyst, it must petition the Administrator for operating limitations that it will monitor to demonstrate compliance with the formaldehyde emission limitation in Table 1.
+40 C.F.R. § 63.6120(e) states that if the owner or operator's stationary combustion turbine is not equipped with an oxidation catalyst, the owner or operator must petition the Administrator for operating limitations that it will monitor to demonstrate compliance with the formaldehyde emission limitation in Table 1.
 The owner or operator must measure these operating parameters during the initial performance test and continuously monitor thereafter.
-40 C.F.R. § 63.6120(f) provides the specific information that must be included in a petition to the Administrator for approval of additional operating limitations to demonstrate compliance with the formaldehyde emission limitation in Table 1.
+40 C.F.R. § 63.6120(f) lists the specific information that must be included in a petition to the Administrator for approval of additional operating limitations to demonstrate compliance with the formaldehyde emission limitation in Table 1.

-40 C.F.R. § 63.6125(b) requires that owners or operators of a stationary combustion turbine that is required to comply with the formaldehyde emission limitation and not using an oxidation catalyst must continuously monitor any parameters specified in the approved petition to comply with operating limitations specified in Table 2 and as specified in Table 5 of the Subpart.
+40 C.F.R. § 63.6125(b) requires that the owner or operator of a stationary combustion turbine that is required to comply with the formaldehyde emission limitation and is not using an oxidation catalyst must continuously monitor any parameters specified in the approved petition to comply with operating limitations specified in Table 2 and Table 5 of Subpart YYYY.